 Lawsuit says Alabama voter purge targets naturalized citizens

-Voting rights groups have filed a lawsuit against Alabama’s secretary of state over a policy they said is illegally removing naturalized citizens from voting rolls
+Voting rights groups have filed a lawsuit against Alabama’s secretary of state.

 MONTGOMERY, Ala. -- Voting rights groups have filed a lawsuit against Alabama’s secretary of state over a policy they said is illegally targeting naturalized citizens for removal from voting rolls ahead of the November election.